 Ironically, the name stuck.
-It was soon realized that umbrellas visually represent a character that embodies the same goals and passions of the studio...
+I soon realized that umbrellas visually represent a character that embodies the same goals and passions of my studio...

 Enter Mary Poppins.

-The unconventional epitome of creativity and ingenuity.
-She uses seemingly nonsensical methods to teach unruly children lessons of appreciation, humility, kindness, and belief in oneself.
+She is the unconventional epitome of creativity and ingenuity.
+She uses seemingly nonsensical methods to teach unruly children lessons of appreciation, humility, and kindness.
 She begins her work with a flourish and remains until the job is done.
+With a practically perfect example to follow, this is guaranteed to be fun!

 Some days you're doing art, but art is not the prime objective.
 Doing life is.
 Art just happens to be a powerful catalyst.
 Whether it is through a painting, a handmade coffee cup, or a scribble on a napkin, I believe that art can be used to initiate communication, spark creativity, and establish a connection with others.